 Supun Nakandala, Giovanni Luca Ciampaglia, Norman Makoto Su, and Yong-Yeol Ahn.
 (2017).
 Gendered Conversation in a Social Game-Streaming Platform.
-Proceedings of the AAAI Conference on Web and Social Media (ICWSM’17), Montreal, Canada, forthcoming.
-[Preprint].
-Media: Study Shows Twitch Chat Is Very Different When Women Are Streaming
+Proceedings of the AAAI Conference on Web and Social Media (ICWSM’17), Montreal, Canada, 162-171.
+Press: Study Shows Twitch Chat Is Very Different When Women Are Streaming

 Norman Makoto Su and Erik Stolterman.
 (2016).
 A Design Approach for Authenticity and Technology.
 Proceedings of the ACM Conference on Designing Interactive Systems (DIS’16), Brisbane, Australia, 643-655.
 New York: ACM.

 Norman Makoto Su and Bryan Duggan.
 (2014).
 TuneTracker: Tensions in the Surveillance of Traditional Music.
 Proceedings of the ACM Conference on Designing Interactive Systems (DIS’14), Vancouver, BC, Canada, 845-854.
 New York: ACM.
 (Honorable Mention)